alchemy-studio/flask-socketio-test/README.md

 # flask-socketio-test
-this is toy project on how to develop with flask and socketio.
+this is toy project to show how to develop with flask and socketio.

 ## install prerequisite packages